-The Educational Programmes set out in the Government’s Early Years Foundation Stage statutory guidance has informed our Curriculum which will be implemented with activities and experiences tailored to the needs of our children at William Hulme’s Grammar School.
+The Educational Programmes set out in the Government’s Early Years Foundation Stage Statutory Guidance 2021 in conjunction with United Learning Early Year’s Curriculum has informed our Curriculum which includes activities and experiences tailored to the needs of our children at William Hulme’s Grammar School.

 - Physical Development

-These are essential in nurturing a child’s natural development and four specific areas:
+These are essential in nurturing a child’s natural development and learning throughout EYFS.

 - Understanding the World

 Underpinning all seven areas of learning and development are a number of characteristics that play a central role in our children’s learning and supporting them in becoming an effective learner.
 These are

 We provide daily opportunities for children to take part in independent, child initiated and adult directed play.
 We understand that play is a fundamental part of children’s learning and, central to our practice is developing children’s language and communication skills: We acknowledge that children’s spoken language underpins all seven areas of learning and development and all areas are important and interconnected.
 Adults will reinforce and develop children’s language by modelling language through self-talk and narrating what the children are doing.
 They will encourage high quality back and forth interactions with the children whilst also engaging in sustained shared thinking to help them make sense of their world.

 At William Hulme’s, we recognise that good communication is a prerequisite in giving the children the essential tools to develop personally, socially and emotionally.
 Children will be taught to recognise their uniqueness and celebrate diversity.
 Throughout the Foundation Stage, the children will be learning, lifelong skills, concepts, and knowledge, whilst also learning about our school’s core values of ambition, compassion and respect.